tarwn/lessthandot-hugo/blogs/content/posts/2011-05-05-sql-server-dba-tip-baseline.md

 **Notable**

 A few months before writing this article I attended, presented and help organize [SQL Saturday in Chicago][5].
-During that event I sat in on Erin Stellato’s ([Twitter][6] | [Blog][7]) session, “[Baseline First, Troubleshooting Second][8]”.
+During that event I sat in on Erin Stellato's ([Twitter][6] | [Blog][7]) session, “[Baseline First, Troubleshooting Second][8]”.
 This presentation was excellent and went over this very topic.
 Being a strong believer that you can become far more stable and efficient as a DBA by taking the necessary steps, like baselines, first in an environment, I thoroughly enjoyed the session.

 If you have the opportunity to have Erin come near your area and she is presenting this session, or any other, I strongly encourage attending.
 You will see the tools that this “Tip” did not go in-depth over.
 Tools such as, PerfMon, PAL, Profiler, RMLUtils and on were mentioned, used and demonstrated.